Differential phase shift keying modulation

 y = dpskmod(x,M,phaserot,symbol_order) specifies how the function assigns binary words to corresponding integers.
 If symbol_order is set to 'bin' (default), the function uses a natural binary-coded ordering.
 If symbol_order is set to 'gray', it uses a Gray-coded ordering.

-The example below plots the output of the dpskmod function.
+This example shows how to plot the output of the dspkmod function.
 The image shows the possible transitions from each symbol in the DPSK signal constellation to the next symbol.